singularityhub/sregistry/docs/_docs/install/settings.md

 ### Setting up Github Enterprise OAuth

-The GitHub Exterprise [docs are here](https://python-social-auth.readthedocs.io/en/latest/backends/github_enterprise.html) and it looks like it uses the same backend as the regular GitHub, so you should not use both of these (meaning you should only have one set of environment variables export in your secrets for one or the other).
-You will want to register a new application on your instance of GitHub Enterprise Developers, set the callback URL to "http://example.com/complete/github-enterprise/" replacing example.com with your domain, and then the following environment variables should be defined in your secrets.
+The GitHub Exterprise [docs are here](https://python-social-auth.readthedocs.io/en/latest/backends/github_enterprise.html).
+You will want to register a new application on your instance of GitHub Enterprise in Developer Settings, set the callback URL to "http://example.com/complete/github-enterprise/" replacing example.com with your domain, and then the following environment variables should be defined in your secrets.

 ```python
 # The URL for your GitHub Enterprise appliance: